pinklite/cnc-ddraw/README.md

 &nbsp;

 **If the game starts but it doesn't work perfectly** then open the config program and check the **Compatibility settings**.
 Alternatively you can also open ddraw.ini with notepad and modify the **Compatibility settings** in there.

 &nbsp;

+Note: cnc-ddraw does not support Direct3D/Glide, it will only work with games that use a DirectDraw (Software) renderer.
+Usually you can tell by the look of the game if it's a 3D game or not, but you can also let cnc-ddraw generate a debug log and search for "IDirect3D" - Link: https://github.com/CnCNet/cnc-ddraw/issues/44

+&nbsp;